 Contact your doctor if you experience these side effects and they are severe or bothersome.
 Your pharmacist may be able to advise you on managing side effects.

 Although most of these side effects listed below don’t happen very often, they could lead to serious problems if you do not seek medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur:

 Stop taking the medication and seek immediate medical attention if any of the following occur:

-Diabetes: If you have diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Diabetes: People with diabetes may experience loss of glucose control when they use lactulose.
+If you have diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.